 Host an icebreaker ‘happy hour’ and ask everyone to BYOI (bring your own icebreaker).
 This is a great way to collect fun icebreakers for the future and encourage everyone to try different activities.
-If someone doesn’t feel comfortable with one of the icebreaker games, they can always opt to sit out and still be able to join for others.
+If someone doesn’t feel comfortable with one of the icebreaker games, they can always opt to sit out and still be able to join others.

 Icebreaker games for new hires

-Icebreakers can be an effective and enjoyable way to get to know new hires – and, no, it doesn’t have to be awkward.
-These ideas are easy to do with a group of employees who don’t know each other and encourages stress-free personal sharing.
+Icebreakers can be an effective and enjoyable way to get to know new hires - and, no, it doesn’t have to be awkward.
+These ideas are easy to do with a group of employees who don’t know each other and encourage stress-free personal sharing.

 6. Two truths, one lie

 A simple and classic game.
-Each employee shares three statements about themselves – two true, and one false.
+Each employee shares three statements about themselves - two true and one false.
 Then, everyone tries to guess which is the lie.
 The whole point is to learn facts about your peers while inserting an element of mystery.

 7. Whose story is it?

 With this icebreaker, everyone writes down their silliest or funniest (but true) story on a piece of paper.
-The stories get dropped into a hat, are randomly picked and read out loud, and everyone has to try and guess which story belongs to who.
+The stories get dropped into a hat, are randomly picked, and read out loud, and everyone has to try and guess which story belongs to who.
 This is another way to pick up fun facts about your new hires.

 8. Find 10 things in common